-Conditional Search ROM [ECh]
+CONDITIONAL SEARCH ROM [ECh]

-The Conditional Search ROM command operates similarly to the Search ROM command except that only those devices which fulfill certain conditions, participate in the search.
+The Conditional Search ROM command operates similarly to the Search ROM command except that only those devices, which fulfill certain conditions, participates in the search.
 This function provides an efficient means for the bus master to identify devices on a multidrop system that have to signal an important event.
-After each pass of the conditional search that successfully determined the 64-bit ROM code for a specific device on the multidrop bus, that particular device can be individually accessed as if a Match ROM had been issued, since all other devices have dropped out of the search process and are waiting for a reset pulse.
-The DS28EA00 responds to the conditional search ROM command if a temperature alarm condition exists.
-For more details see the Temperature Alarm Registers section.
+After each pass of the conditional search that successfully determined the 64-bit ROM code for a specific device on the multidrop bus, that particular device can be individually accessed as if a Match ROM had been issued, since all other devices will have dropped out of the search process and will be waiting for a reset pulse.
+The DS28EA00 will respond to the conditional search if a temperature alarm condition exists.
+For more details see Temperature Alarm Registers.

-Conditional Read ROM [0Fh]
+CONDITIONAL READ ROM [0Fh]

-This command is used in conjunction with the Chain function to detect the physical sequence of devices in a linear network (chain).
-A DS28EA00 responds to Conditional Read ROM if two conditions are met: a) the device is in chain ON state, and b) the $\overline{\text{EN}}$ input (PIOB) is at logic 0.
+This command is used in conjunction with the Chain function to detect the physical sequence of devices in a linear network ("chain").
+A DS28EA00 responds to Conditional Read ROM if two conditions are met: a) the device is in chain ON state, and b) the EN\ input (PIOB) is at logic '0'.
 This condition is met by exactly one device during the sequence discovery process.
-Upon receiving the Conditional Read ROM command, this particular device transmits its 64-bit registration number.
-A device in chain ON state, but with a logic 1 level at $\overline{\text{EN}}$ does not respond to Conditional Read ROM.
-See the Sequence Discovery Procedure section for more details on the use of Conditional Read ROM and the Chain commands.
+Upon receiving the Conditional Read ROM command, this particular device transmits its 64-bit registration numberA device in chain ON state, but with a logic '1' level at EN\ does not respond to Conditional Read ROM.
+See Sequence Discovery Procedure for more details on the use of Conditional Read ROM and the Chain command.

-Skip ROM [CCh]
+SKIP ROM [CCh]